RespiradorHacker/Projeto-EAR-Celso/README.md

 Pending:
 - Mechanical drawings for productio expected for Week 15-16
 - FR4 SMT PCB design for volume production expected for Week 15-16
-- FW02 (Non-asssited Ventilator) expected for Week 16
+- FW02 (Non-asssited Ventilator Firmware) expected for Week 16

 Special thanks to all people that made this project real!
 It's impossible to list all names involved, I apologize for forgetting someone.